Undergraduate Program in Biomedical Engineering

 Education Objectives

-• Graduates will have successful careers in their professions in biomedical engineering or related fields.
+- Graduates will pursue successful careers in their profession within the field of biomedical engineering or related disciplines.

 Learning Outcomes

-• Able to identify, formulate, and solve complex engineering problems based on the principles of engineering, science, and mathematics
+- Capable of identifying, formulating, and solving complex engineering problems based on the principles of engineering, science, and mathematics.

-• Able to compile and carry out experimental procedures, analysis, and interpretation of data appropriate to the characteristics of the problem, and can draw appropriate conclusions based on scientific-engineering assessments.
+- An Ability to design and execute experimental procedures, analyze and interpret data in accordance with the characteristics of the problem, and draw accurate conclusions based on scientific and engineering judgment.

-• Able to search for, learn and apply new knowledge independently according to needs, by using appropriate learning strategies
+- The ability to acquire and apply new knowledge as needed by using appropriate learning strategies.

-• Able to apply basic principles of engineering, biology, human physiology, chemistry, calculus-based physics, mathematics (differential equations) and statistics.
+- Able to apply fundamental principles of engineering, biology, human physiology, chemistry, calculus-based physics, mathematics (differential equations), and statistics.

-• Able to solve bio/biomedical engineering problems, including those related to the interaction of living and non-living systems.
+- Able to solve bio/biomedical engineering problems, including those related to interactions between living and non-living systems.

 Curriculum